dourmiah/Fraud_detection_lead_2/README.md

 * ``Clear All Outputs`` (it does'nt hurt)
 * ``Restart`` the kernel
 * Approve when VSCode ask to install ``ipykernel`` in order to please Python
-* You should be go to go
+* You should be good to go
 * ``Run All``
 * Read the comments, at the end a map with the spots in US should be displayed